aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/trouble-shooting.md

 ## I have switched to Global tenant.
 However, I still cannot find the dashboard in OpenSearch.

 This is usually because Centralized Logging with OpenSearch received 403 error from OpenSearch when creating the index template and dashboard.
 This can be fixed by re-run the Lambda function manually by following the steps below:

 With the Centralized Logging with OpenSearch console:

 1. Open the Centralized Logging with OpenSearch console, and find the AWS Service Log pipeline which has this issue.
 2. Copy the first 5 characters from the ID section.
-Eg. you should copy `c169c` from ID `c169cb23-88f3-4a7e-90d7-4ab4bc18982c`
+E.g. you should copy `c169c` from ID `c169cb23-88f3-4a7e-90d7-4ab4bc18982c`
 3. Go to AWS Console > Lambda.
 Paste in function filters.
 This will filter in all the lambda function created for this AWS Service Log ingestion.
 4. Click the Lambda function whose name contains "OpenSearchHelperFn".
 5. In the **Test** tab, create a new event with any Event name.